johanmz/MultiFMBerry/README.md

 http://achilikin.blogspot.de/2013/06/sony-ericsson-mmr-70-transmitter-led.html (enabling the LED on the transmitter to be software controllable, not supported in this fork)

 ## Common problems
-__Not enough bandwidth error message on Raspberry Pi 4 when using more the 4 USB sound cards, cannot use more then 4 USB sound cards on the Pi 4.__

-This is a known limitation of the USB chipset of the Pi4.
-A USB hub with power delivery connected to the USB-C connector might work.
-See https://github.com/raspberrypi/linux/issues/3962.

-__Sound is distorted when using more then three or four USB soundcards on a Pi 3__

-__I only the first 7 or so USB sound cards but I have more__

-Rasperry Pi OS kernel has a limit of 8 sound cards, you need to compile the kernel with an updated configuration.
-See AUDIO.md

-Your hub probably has a singe transaction translator.
-Use a USB hub that has multiple transaction translators.
-Unfortunately most vendors don't specify this.
-A great hub with MTT is the BIG7 from UUgear.

 __The daemon does not show anything.__